 How much does it cost to register my new car and get new plates?

 It depends.
-The total cost will vary according on a number of factors, including when you bought the car, your birthday, and the type of vehicle.
+The total cost will vary according to a number of factors, including the type of vehicle you are registering.

 If I buy a car from a private seller, can I pay the sales tax due at the title office with a credit card?

 I'm selling my car to someone.
 Do I need to fill out the back of the form and, if so, when?

 Yes, you'll need to fill out the back, but wait to do so until the vehicle has been sold.
 Make sure to write down the purchase price and odometer reading.
 Be sure to sign your name as listed on the title, and have your signature notarized.
 It's a good idea to make a copy of the assigned title for your records.

 I'm buying a car from someone.
 When should they fill in the information on the title?

 Wait until it can be witnessed by a Notary Public or a deputy clerk, as the seller's signature will need to be notarized.
 Remember, as the buyer you're responsible for obtaining the title from the seller.